 Comment below and let me know what was your favourite Aberdeenshire stone circle.

 Don’t forget that Tailor-Made Itineraries delights in creating bespoke self-guided tours.
-So, if visiting any of these stone circles appeals to you, reach out to me by email.
+So, if visiting any of the standing stones of Scotland appeals to you, reach out to me by email.
 I would be more than happy to design a self-guided tour around your requirements incorporating the stone circles of Aberdeenshire, or indeed, a general tour of Scotland.

 Tailor-Made Itineraries posts every two weeks, and you can subscribe to the latest blog and newsletter here.
 Until then, happy reading and safe travels.